entelecheia/lecture/book/lectures/softeng/proposal/guideline.md

 # Software Engineering Proposal Guideline

-The lecture provides an in-depth guideline for creating a software engineering proposal.
+This lecture provides an in-depth guideline for creating a software engineering proposal.
 It elaborates on each key component that a proposal should encompass, such as the Executive Summary, Background, Objectives, and so on.
 The lecture is designed to equip students and professionals with the structured approach needed to draft a comprehensive and effective software engineering proposal.
 By adhering to these guidelines, stakeholders will have a robust blueprint to guide the project from conception to completion.

 ## Introduction